Bijli Mahadev Trek

 Borsu Forest is a treat for trekkers.
 It's one of the most picturesque forest settings you will ever experience, and the forest extends for a significant distance, providing a picturesque camping spot for the day.
 Set up your camp and enjoy the serene surroundings amidst nature.

-Trek from Borsu Forest campsite to Shildhar; Sunset trek to Bijli Mahadev, and back to Shildhar
+Trek from Borsu Forest campsite to Shildhar.
+Sunset trek to Bijli Mahadev, and back to Shildhar

 At this point, a semi-forest trail begins, leading you through a mud road flanked by trees on both sides.
 This road is rarely used by vehicles, except during festivals.

 As you walk further, you'll eventually reach a place called Shildhar, which will be your camping spot for the day.
+Take a break, drop your bags, have lunch, and explore the area.

-In the evening, take a short stroll to visit the Bijli Mahadev Temple, located 1.5 kilometres from the campsite.
+In the evening, take a short stroll to visit the Bijli Mahadev Temple, located 1.5 kilometers from the campsite.
 Trekking to the top in the evening allows you to experience the beautiful sunset views from the summit, minus the crowd.

 This temple is renowned for its legendary trek around Manali.
 The Shiva Lingam inside the temple is believed to attract divine blessings in the form of lightning.
-According to the legend, after every lightning episode, the priest of the temple restores the Shiva linga inside using butter and sattoo, as it shatters into pieces each time.
+According to the legend, after every lightning episode, the priest of the temple restores the Shiva Lingam inside using butter and sattoo, as it shatters into pieces each time.
 The temple is considered a protector of the valley, enduring the impact of every thunderstorm.

 After your visit, return to the campsite and call it a day.